bacalhau-project/bacalhau/docs/getting-started/wasm-workload-onboarding.md

 Bacalhau can run compiled WASM programs that expect the WebAssembly System Interface (WASI) Snapshot 1.
 Through this interface, WebAssembly programs can access data, environment variables and program arguments.

 All ingress/egress networking is disabled – you won't be able to pull data/code/weights/etc from an external source.
-Instead, data input and output is implemented using [Bacalhau's input/output volumes](../about-bacalhau/architecture.md#input--output-volumes).
 WASM jobs can say what data they need using URLs or IPFS CIDs and can then access the data by reading from the filesystem.

 There is no multi-threading as WASI does not expose any interface for it.